 Subscribe to my newsletter.
 Get updates, short stories, and learn about similar books by other authors.

-Wayne Stinnett is an American author of thirteen novels and one non-fiction book on writing.
+Wayne Stinnett is a USA Today Bestselling author of more than thirty novels and one non-fiction book on writing.
 He’s also a Veteran of the United States Marine Corps, as is his main character, Jesse McDermitt.
 Between those careers, Stinnett has worked as a deckhand, commercial fisherman, dive master, taxi driver, construction manager, and truck driver, among many other things.
-He lives on one of the Sea Islands of the South Carolina Lowcountry, near Parris Island, with his wife and their youngest daughter.
-They also have three grown children, five grandchildren, a crazy Carolina dog, and a large cage of parakeets.
+He lives with his wife and youngest daughter in the South Carolina Lowcountry, just a few miles from Parris Island, where he went to boot camp.
+They also have three grown children, four grandchildren, a crazy Carolina dog, and a large cage of parakeets.
 He grew up in Melbourne, Florida, and has also lived in the Florida Keys, the Bahamas, and Cozumel, Mexico.

 Leaving the Marine Corps in 1981, Stinnett worked in the heating and air conditioning business back home in Florida, quickly moving into job estimating.
 He created a computer program that would accurately calculate the needs of customer’s homes and was able to do in less than a day, what had taken three estimators a full day to accomplish.
 With extra time on his hands and an empty office, he began to write short stories on the office computer.
 In 1985, he submitted what he thought to be the best three to almost fifty agents and publishers, receiving a lot of rejection letters and being simply ignored by most.
 Discouraged, he set his dream of being a writer aside and concentrated on life.
 Taking a management position with another company, he handled the day to day operations of one of central Florida’s largest HVAC contractors for several years.